Arnav-1708/CIG_Project/README.md

 - CLIP downloads ~600MB on first run, cached after that
 - dlib can be painful to install on Windows — recommend using WSL or grabbing a prebuilt wheel
 - Frontend is planned, ran out of time this week
 - Deployment pending due to heavy AI dependencies (CLIP 600MB + dlib).
-Full demo in video above.
+Full demo in video.

 ## API Docs